Melbourne Continuation School: Secondary state education

-State secondary education was co-educational and secular.
-"Continuation" was used to name the school to bypass legal blockages of secondary state education in Victoria.
+Until the opening of the Melbourne Continuation School, secondary education in Victoria had been provided by non-government schools.
+The term "Continuation" was used to indicate the school would continue the education provided by government primary schools and to bypass legal blockages of government secondary education.
 Criticisms of the school were that it was to be secular, and it would not be single-sex.
-However, the idea was supported in a very short time, and was renamed to Melbourne High School in 1912.
+The school was renamed Melbourne High School in 1912.